xd009642/xd-tts/slides/slides.typ

 ]

 #slide[
-  == What's Hard About Text-To-Speed?
+  == What's Hard About Text-To-Speech?

   - Language is hard
     - Unknown words